ebaauw/homebridge-zp/README.md

 When this group is broken, each zone forms a separate standalone group, containing only that zone.
 The Sonos app shows each standalone group as a separate room, with separate control per room for play/pause, music source, and (zone) volume and mute.

-If homebridge-zp would mimic this behaviour, dynamically creating and deleting accessories for groups, HomeKit would lose the assignment to HomeKit rooms, groups, scenes, and automations, every time an accessory is deleted.
+If Homebridge ZP would mimic this behaviour, dynamically creating and deleting accessories for groups, HomeKit would lose the assignment to HomeKit rooms, groups, scenes, and automations, every time an accessory is deleted.
 Consequently, you would have to reconfigure HomeKit each time you group or ungroup Sonos zones.

-To overcome this, homebridge-zp creates an accessory and corresponding service for each Sonos zone.
+To overcome this, Homebridge ZP creates an accessory and corresponding service for each Sonos zone.
 This service actually controls the Sonos *group* the zone is in rather than the zone.
 When separated, the *Living Room Sonos* service controls the standalone *Living Room* group, consisting of only the *Living Room* zone; and the *Kitchen Sonos* service controls the standalone *Kitchen* group, consisting of only the *Kitchen* zone.
 When grouped, both the *Living Room Sonos* service and the *Kitchen Sonos* service control the multi-zone *Living Room + 1* group, containing both the *Living Room* and *Kitchen* zones.
 The `Sonos Group` characteristic shows which group the zone belongs to, or rather: the name of the group coordinator zone, in this example: *Living Room*.